Linuxfabrik/monitoring-plugins/check-plugins/file-size/README.rst

 Overview
 --------

-Checks the size for a file in bytes, ignoring directories as the size of a directory is not consistently defined across filesystems, and never is the size of the contents.
+Checks the size of files in bytes, ignoring directories as the size of a directory is not defined consistently across file systems and is never the size of the contents.
+This check supports both Nagios ranges and Samba shares.

-The plugin is able to follow symbolic links.
-Depending on the file and user (e.g. running as *icinga*), sudo (sudoers) is needed.
-It supports globs in accordance with `Python 3 <https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob>`_ or `Python 2 <https://docs.python.org/2.7/library/glob.html>`_.
-Beware that using recursive globs might cause high memory usage.
-Also note that there are small differences in recursive file matching between Python 2 and Python 3.
+The plugin can follow symbolic links.
+Depending on the file and user (e.g. running as *icinga*), sudo (sudoers) may be required.
+It supports globs according to `Python 3 <https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob>`_.
+Note that using recursive globs can cause high memory usage.

 Fact Sheet